swarajdhondge/farmagent/README.md

 # FarmAgent — Hackathon Build Guide

+## Current Status

+**Note:** The "Governor Log" and "Evidence Receipts" features on the dashboard are temporarily disabled as they are undergoing improvements.

 ## Overview

 FarmAgent is an agentic crop helper built on the **Google Agent Development Kit (ADK)**.
 It features a transparent reasoning dashboard and a minimal chat UI to provide users with AI-driven agricultural advice.